Genes1/internship1/sync.txt

                                                                             //TODO divide class up into methods(?) and use ajax to display a form or split up into two files

     /*So, what's the plan?
 On initial call, delete index file and lock the folder[X].
-Along with this, make a call to the Tilda API using the keys from info.json to create an element for the project list in the json[TODO].
+Along with this, make a call to the Tilda API using the keys from info.json to create an element for the project list in the json[X].
 Follow up with creating the divs as needed[].

       The sync buttons still need to be created[].
 AJAX will need to be run in order for the sync to occur[].
 Implement the tilda ID into the divs ("id" = "xxxxxx"?)